zhaoxusun/stock-quant/README_en.md

-1.Configure the task name, type, description, and cron expression 2.Configure the target stock list (supports A-share, HK-share, and US-share) 3.Configure the backtest strategy, initial principal, and backtest days (default end time is one day before the current time) 4.Start the task to execute the backtest offline (message notification feature is not implemented yet)
+1.Configure the task name, type, description, and cron expression 2.Configure the target stock list (supports A-share, HK-share, and US-share) 3.Configure the backtest strategy, initial principal, and backtest days (default end time is one day before the current time) 4.Start the task to execute the backtest offline 5.Configure the enterprise微信 webhook URL (add WECHAT_WEBHOOK_QUANT to environment variables) If configured, a notification message will be sent to the enterprise-wechat group after the task execution is completed.
+（Please configure the enterprise-wechat group message assistant to receive the notification message）

 Attention: Do not configure a large number of tasks or too frequent tasks, as it may cause system resource pressure and also risk being banned by the data source service.